Accessibility and MyBeckett: Tips and tools

 ePub

-For reading and annotating as an e-book on an iPad and other e-book readers.
+For reading and annotating as an e-book on an iPad and other e-book readers. ePub is compatible with these mobile devices apps:

 Apple store: EasyReader, iBooks, NaturalReader, Thorium Reader, and Voice Dream